hkafaccessfed/applicationbase/README.md

     }
     *This will make dev easier, ensure FALSE in production*

+**You can and should extend the values stored in application_config.groovy** to suit your own applications needs.
+Be sure to also document new values in application_config.groovy.orig to assist deployers of your application.

+**application_config.groovy is excluded from git by default**

 11. Lets test everything.
 Export the environment variable config_dir:

     `export config_dir=.`